HybridVenom/automatic-mapcycle-updater/README.md

 # Automatic mapcycle.txt updater (in C#)
-Automatic mapcycle.txt updater for Dedicated CSGO Servers
+Automatic mapcycle.txt updater for Dedicated CSGO Servers, GREAT if you have A LOT of maps on your server.

 ## Installation
 Place `AutoMapcycleUpdater.exe` in the same folder as `srcds.exe` then run it.